What is subcontracting?

-The main contractor should be allowed to manage the delivery of the construction project, but best practice is for the employer not to sign the master contract until the sub-contract(s) are agreed and ready for execution.
+The main contractor should be allowed to manage the delivery of the construction project, but best practice is for the employer not to sign the master contract until any subcontracts are agreed and ready for execution.

 Examples of the issues which the employer should look out for are:

-- the employer will want control over the sub-contractor further sub-contracting its work.
-For instance, it will want any future sub-contractor to have the technical expertise and financial strength to perform its obligations;
+The employer will want control over the subcontractor's ability to further subcontract its work.
+For example, it will want any future subcontractor to have the technical expertise and financial strength to perform its obligations.

-- for more detail on assignment and novation please see our guide;
+For more detail on assignment and novation, please see our separate Out-Law guide.

-- for more detail on liquidated damages please see our guide;
+For more detail on liquidated damages, please see our separate Out-Law guide.

-- collateral warranties create a direct contractual link, which would not otherwise exist, between the employer and the sub-contractor.
-This allows the employer to make a contractual claim against sub-contractors, should sub-contractors fail to perform their obligations under the sub-contract;
+Collateral warranties create a direct contractual link, which would not otherwise exist, between the employer and the subcontractor.
+This allows the employer to make a contractual claim against subcontractors, should the subcontractors fail to perform their obligations under the subcontract.

-- for more detail on collateral warranties please see our guide
+For more detail on collateral warranties, please see our separate Out-Law guide.

-- breakage costs: the employer should ensure that it is comfortable with any breakage costs payable if the sub-contract is terminated early, since it will be potentially liable for various termination scenarios under the main contract.
+The employer should ensure that it is comfortable with any breakage costs payable if the subcontract is terminated early, since it will be potentially liable for various termination scenarios under the main contract.

 Examples of the issues which the main contractor should look out for are: